Living Life With NO REGRETS!

 If you have hard feelings toward friends or family that have festered for weeks, or years (or YIKES – decades) you definitely need to make some changes in your life so you’ll have no regrets.

-Or if you always wished to travel to an exotic location, dreamed of it, longed for it, yearned for it – yeah, make some changes.
+Or if you always wished to travel to an exotic location, dreamed of it, longed for it, yearned for it yet were never brave enough to take that first step – yeah, make some changes.

 And if it always bothered you that you never attained a much-desired level of education or professional certification – you should totally go for it.